 I just had to find the right location.
 When my wife Evelyn showed me that the City of Worcester was in the midst of a tremendous economic revitalization, that they would host the Woo Sox in the Canal District and that the iconic Weintraub's Deli was available for rent, then I knew my American Dream would come true.
 I also needed a perfect partner, who would take care of the big-picture management, while I focus on the operations.
 And there is no one more perfect than Evelyn.
 She's a big Worcester fan since she graduated from Clark University and lived here in her 20's.

-Whether you are looking for a full meal at an affordable price (yes, we fill up our crêpes), a 3pm snack or a nice sweet treat, we will bring the French tradition right onto your plate!
+Whether you are looking for a full meal at an affordable price (yes, we fill up our crêpes), an afternoon snack or a nice sweet treat, we will bring the French tradition right onto your plate!